 What is a neobank FDIC sweep program?

 Neobanks like Mercury, Bluevine, Relay, and Wealthfront are not themselves FDIC-insured banks.
 Instead, they partner with FDIC-insured banks and sweep your deposits across multiple partner banks, with each bank holding up to $250,000.
-This gives you FDIC coverage well above the single-bank $250k limit -- Mercury and Bluevine offer up to $3M in FDIC coverage through their partner networks.
+This gives you FDIC coverage well above the single-bank $250k limit -- Mercury offers up to $5M and Bluevine up to $3M in FDIC coverage through their partner networks.
 The sweep is invisible to you; you just see one account balance.

 Can a sole proprietor open a business savings account?